maks-sh/scikit-uplift/docs/user_guide/models/solo_model.rst

 Treatment interaction
 =========================

-The approach described above has various modifications.
-For example, double the number of attributes by adding the product of each attribute to the interaction flag:
+The single model approach has various modifications.
+For instance, we can update the number of attributes in the training set by adding the product of each attribute and the treatment flag:

 .. image:: ../../_static/images/SoloModel_treatment_intercation.png
     :align: center